 separating dimensions

-While polynomials and rational functions only include terms with positive integer powers, power functions, by themselves, include any real number power.
+Polynomial and rational functions only include terms with positive integer powers.
+On the other hand, power functions use any real number power.
 The noninteger powers belong to a category called roots and radicals.

 Algebra Rules